At the same time, food is often all you can think about, and you structure your entire day based on what you might eat or how you perceive your body.

 Depending on your treatment needs and goals, you may work with the guidance of a structured meal plan, or you may work on exploring more flexibility and freedom with eating.
 You will be supported in reframing and challenging irrational beliefs about food with science-based nutrition education and the guidance of a dietitian who will help you see the bigger picture of overall health.

 Your insurance may cover up to 100% of 1:1 nutrition counseling with NourishRX.
 With individualized, compassionate support from a dietitian, you’ll be able to create meaningful change.
 We’ll work with you to understand your medical, psychological and relevant family history, your relationship with food over time, your exercise habits, and your overall intake to create a plan towards full healing.
 You will be supported in working to nourish your body adequately without interference from the eating disorder, and guided to reclaim a life more aligned with your values.

-NourishRX Dietitians can provide nutrition counseling to clients in Massachusetts, Colorado, California, Virginia, New York and New Hampshire
+NourishRX Dietitians can provide nutrition counseling to clients in Massachusetts, Colorado, California, Virginia, Connecticut, Montana, Vermont and New Hampshire.

 GET STARTED TODAY